MicrosoftDocs/sql-docs/docs/t-sql/statements/alter-database-transact-sql-file-and-filegroup-options.md

 Starting with [!INCLUDE[ssVersion2005](../../includes/ssversion2005-md.md)], the state of a database file (for example, online or offline), is maintained independently from the state of the database.
 For more information, see [File States](../../relational-databases/databases/file-states.md).
 - The state of the files within a filegroup determines the availability of the whole filegroup.
 For a filegroup to be available, all files within the filegroup must be online.
 - If a filegroup is offline, any try to access the filegroup by an SQL statement will fail with an error.
 When you build query plans for `SELECT` statements, the query optimizer avoids nonclustered indexes and indexed views that reside in offline filegroups.
 This enables these statements to succeed.
 However, if the offline filegroup contains the heap or clustered index of the target table, the `SELECT` statements fail.
 Additionally, any `INSERT`, `UPDATE`, or `DELETE` statement that modifies a table with any index in an offline filegroup will fail.

+SIZE, MAXSIZE, and FILEGROWTH parameters cannot be set when a UNC path is specified for the file.

+SIZE and FILEGROWTH parameters cannot be set for memory optimized filegroups.

+The keyword `READONLY` will be removed in a future version of [!INCLUDE[msCoName](../../includes/msconame-md.md)][!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)].
+Avoid using `READONLY` in new development work, and plan to modify applications that currently use READONLY.
+Use `READ_ONLY` instead.

+The keyword `READWRITE` will be removed in a future version of [!INCLUDE[msCoName](../../includes/msconame-md.md)][!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)].
+Avoid using `READWRITE` in new development work, and plan to modify applications that currently use `READWRITE` to use `READ_WRITE` instead.

 ## Moving Files
 You can move system or user-defined data and log files by specifying the new location in FILENAME.
 This may be useful in the following scenarios: